- Arts and Design»

-The Holiday Trees I have created with tea bag folding starts with the water bomb like all the patterns on my first page titled Tea Bag Folding - Flat Fold Unit Origami.
+The Holiday trees I have created with the tea bag folding technique starts with the water bomb.
 Experiment with the tile placement and you will have Christmas tree cards made in no time.

-For Christmas 2009 I decided to share and post the paper folding Christmas tree I developed for handmade greeting cards.
-This is a popular pattern of my own that was worked just for ACEO and the small folds for 2.5 X 3.5 inch collector cards.
+This is a popular pattern of my own design.
+First I applied the trees to ACEO and collector cards.
 After making about 10 collector cards I decided to try a bigger version for note cards.
-I found out in 2008 it was as popular as the small ones.

 All over patterned paper makes a lovely tree.
 No need to print tiles.
 In the example that follows I randomly cut the tiles from 8 x11 inch laser printing stationary to make this handmade embellishment.

 It takes me an evening of TV to completed one or two trees.
-So start paper folding so you will have a few done when they are needed.
+Start paper folding early so you will have a few done when they are needed.

 Start with 12 square tiles.
 Mine are 1 1/4 inches.
-I will use this tree for a note card 4.25 X 5.5 inches.
-The tree measures 3.5 inches high.
+The finished tree measures 3.5 inches high.